cromachina/fanbox-bot/README.md

 # Fanbox Discord Bot
 This bot is used to automate access control for my Fanbox Discord server.
+This bot can also provide access control for Fantia users.

 The bot accesses the Fanbox API using your Fanbox session token.
 This is found in your browser cookies when accessing Fanbox.